 - For more information

 All self-disclosed civil violations, with the exception of new owner disclosures, must be made through the eDisclosure portal.
-Although EPA is not modifying the substantive conditions in its Audit Policy or Small Business Compliance Policy, the eDisclosure portal streamlines and modernizes EPA’s approach to handling disclosures under these two policies.
-The changes will result in faster and more efficient resolution of self-disclosures, while saving considerable time and resources for regulated entities and EPA.
+Although EPA did not modify the substantive conditions in its Audit Policy or Small Business Compliance Policy, the eDisclosure portal streamlines and modernizes EPA’s approach to handling disclosures under these two policies.
+The changes result in faster and more efficient resolution of self-disclosures, while saving considerable time and resources for regulated entities and EPA.